anonymous-k1wi/Kiwi-K-Mixer/README.md

 <img width="384" height="192" alt="kiwik_menu" src="https://github.com/user-attachments/assets/0969a41e-6d35-416b-ba20-c0073a2be8db" />

+*Main menu page of the Kiwi-K Mixer Lua script*

 &nbsp;

 The following page prompts the user to provide information about their robot configuration with the following options: